 Crayons are a simple tool you can use to design your Easter eggs with any style or pattern you like.

-Use crayons to draw designs on plain, white, hard boiled eggs.
+Use crayons to draw designs on plain, white, hard-boiled eggs.
 Make polka dots, swirls, stripes, flowers or any style design you wish.
-Drop in egg dye (packaged egg dye or one tablespoon vinegar mixed with ¾ cup water and a few drops of food coloring) and let sit for two minutes.
+Drop in egg dye (packaged egg dye or one tablespoon vinegar mixed with 3/4 cup water and a few drops of food coloring) and let sit for two minutes.
 This will color the base of the egg and make the crayon designs “pop.”
 If you use a white crayon, the egg dye will... color the base of the egg and the designs you created will turn out white.

 03 of 05

-Stripes are in this Easter season, so create these fashionable eggs for some holiday fun.
+Create these fashionable eggs for some holiday fun.

 Wrap rubber bands around the eggs where you want the stripes to show.
-Dip the eggs in one of the dark colored Easter egg dyes and let sit for quite a few minutes (until you have achieved a deep shade of the color) Remove the rubber bands and place the egg back into the same color, but leave it only for one minute.
+Dip the eggs in one of the dark-colored Easter egg dyes and let sit for quite a few minutes (until you have achieved a deep shade of the color) Remove the rubber bands and place the egg back into the same color, but leave it only for one minute.
 The stripes will show up as a lighter shade.
-You may also put the egg into a different color... the second time, as long as it is a lighter shade that won’t overcome the base color.
+You may also put the egg into a different color the second time, as long as it is a... lighter shade that won’t overcome the base color.

 04 of 05